diaaldin/Wasslni-Plus/README.md

 ## 📖 Overview

-**Turoudi** is a comprehensive package delivery management application built with Flutter.
+**Wasslni Plus** is a comprehensive package delivery management application built with Flutter.
 The app supports multi-role functionality including Admin, Manager, Merchant, Courier, and Customer roles, each with tailored interfaces and capabilities.
 The platform facilitates efficient package tracking, delivery management, and real-time status updates.

 ### Key Features